-Biographical/Historical Note: Painter, teacher; Los Angeles, Calif.
+Biographical/Historical Note: Painter, muralist, and educator Rico (Frederico) Lebrun (1900-1964) lived and worked in New York City and Los Angeles, California and his modernist works were primarily influenced by traditional religious iconography and human suffering.
 Born in Naples, Italy, Lebrun studied at the Beaux-Arts Academy and the Academy of Arts and National Technical Institute in Naples, assisting fresco painters between 1918 and 1922.
 After moving to the United States in 1924, he became a commercial artist in New York City and taught at the Art Student League.
 He also taught at the Escuela de Bellas Artes in Mexico and at the Americn Academy in Rome.
 He settled in California in 1938.

 How to Use this Collection